In this Bar Rescue episode, Jon Taffer visits Harbor Point Club and Grill in Richardson, Texas.

 John and Brett speak with staff about processes that need to be in place like table numbers and assures them they can do better.

-Jon speaks with the owners and Brett says he realises he needs to be more involved in the business.
+Jon speaks with the owners and Brett says he realises he has to be more involved in the business.

 He gives Jon advice on how to approach John about his drinking.

-John realises his drinking is affecting him and he is clear headed for the first time in a while.
+John realises his drinking isn't good for him and he is clear headed for the first time in a while.

 Brett is commissioned to stop John from drinking at the bar and reminding him of what they are losing.